-So far, we have discussed two ways of letting the trapped particles escape -- allowing some of them to fall into the atmosphere, and others to blow out into space.
-But there is a third mechanism, as well.
-As the Earth rotates, charged particles in the sunward region compressed toward the Earth rotate around the Earth, into the region on the magnetotail, and rush away from the Earth, along with the magnetotail.
-But although some of them manage to escape, as noted above, most are doomed to be dragged back toward the Earth, as it continues to rotate, and they are thrust back from the far reaches of the magnetotail, toward the compressed regions closer to the Earth.
-In particular, charged particles in the region about a sixth to a third of the way from the Earth to the Moon may be thrown back at the Earth by the change in the field caused by the Earth's rotation with such force that they smash through the magnetic field lines near the poles, forming especially bright auroral displays from a few hours before dawn, until shortly afterward.
+So far we have discussed two ways of letting the trapped particles escape -- allowing some of them to fall into the atmosphere, and others to blow out into space.
+But there is a third mechanism as well.
+As the Earth rotates charged particles in the sunward region that is compressed toward the Earth rotate around the Earth, into the region comprising the magnetotail, and rush away from the Earth, into the magnetotail.
+But although some of them manage to escape as noted above, most are doomed to be dragged back toward the Earth as it continues to rotate, and they are pulled back from the far reaches of the magnetotail toward the compressed regions closer to the Earth.
+In particular, charged particles in the region about a sixth to a third of the way from the Earth to the Moon may be thrown back at the Earth by the change in the field caused by the Earth's rotation with such force that they smash through the magnetic field lines near the poles, forming especially bright auroral displays from a few hours before dawn until shortly afterward.

-Between the various ways that charged particles escape from the magnetic field, on the average, particles arrive from the Sun, and are flung into our atmosphere or lost to space, at about the same rate.
-When the solar wind blows faster and more densely, more particles run into our atmosphere, creating more intense auroral displays; while when the solar wind blows slower or less densely, fewer particles run into our atmosphere, creating less intense displays.
-And when, on rare occasions, a gigantic explosion on the Sun throws immense numbers of particles at us, we experience spectacular auroral displays, and strong electromagnetic fields induced throughout our atmosphere by the interaction of the dense solar plasma and our magnetic field -- the so-called "geomagnetic storms".
+Between the various ways that charged particles escape from the magnetic field, on the average particles arrive from the Sun and are flung into our atmosphere or lost to space at about the same rate.
+When the solar wind blows faster and more densely, more particles run into our atmosphere, creating more intense auroral displays; when the solar wind blows slower or less densely, fewer particles run into our atmosphere, creating less intense displays.
+And when on rare occasions a gigantic explosion on the Sun throws immense numbers of particles at us, we experience spectacular auroral displays and strong electromagnetic fields induced throughout our atmosphere by the interaction of the dense solar plasma and our magnetic field -- so-called "geomagnetic storms".